gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## some

-Check if a predicate holds true for any array member.
+Check if a predicate holds true for any `ReadonlyArray` member.

 **Signature**